Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Switch Transformer

 \subsection{Putting It All Together: The Switch Transformer}

 Our first test of the Switch Transformer starts with pre-training on the ``Colossal Clean Crawled Corpus'' (C4), introduced in \citep{raffel2019exploring}.
 For our pre-training objective, we use a masked language modeling task \citep{taylor1953cloze, fedus2018maskgan, devlin2018bert} where the model is trained to predict missing tokens.
 In our pre-training setting, as determined in \citet{raffel2019exploring} to be optimal, we drop out 15\% of tokens and then replace the masked sequence with a single sentinel token.
-To compare our models, we record the negative log perplexity.
+To compare our models, we record the negative log perplexity.\footnote{We use log base-$e$ for this metric so the units are nats.} Throughout all tables in the paper, $\uparrow$ indicates that a higher value for that metric is better and vice-versa for $\downarrow$.
+A comparison of all the models studied in this work are in Table \ref{tab: model_params}.

 A head-to-head comparison of the Switch Transformer and the MoE Transformer is presented in Table~\ref{tab:top1_vs_moe}.
 Our Switch Transformer model is FLOP-matched to `T5-Base' \citep{raffel2019exploring} (same amount of computation per token is applied).
 The MoE Transformer, using top-2 routing, has two experts which each apply a separate FFN to each token and thus its FLOPS are larger.
 All models were trained for the same number of steps on identical hardware.
-Note that the MoE model going from capacity factor 2.0 to 1.25 actually slows down (840 to 790) in the above experiment setup, which is quite unexpected.\footnote{Note that speed measurements are both a function of the algorithm and the implementation details.
+Note that the MoE model going from capacity factor 2.0 to 1.25 actually slows down (840 to 790) in the above experiment setup, which is unexpected.\footnote{Note that speed measurements are both a function of the algorithm and the implementation details.
 Switch Transformer reduces the necessary computation relative to MoE (algorithm), but the final speed differences are impacted by low-level optimizations (implementation).}

 We highlight three key findings from Table~\ref{tab:top1_vs_moe}: \textbf{(1)} Switch Transformers outperform both carefully tuned dense models and MoE Transformers on a speed-quality basis.
 For a fixed amount of computation and wall-clock time, Switch Transformers achieve the best result. \textbf{(2)} The Switch Transformer has a smaller computational footprint than the MoE counterpart.
 If we increase its size to match the training speed of the MoE Transformer, we find this outperforms all MoE and Dense models on a per step basis as well. \textbf{(3)} Switch Transformers perform better at lower capacity factors (1.0, 1.25).
 Smaller expert capacities are indicative of the scenario in the large model regime where model memory is very scarce and the capacity factor will want to be made as small as possible.